 It is clear that her expression, ‘conventional Islam’, refers to the literal text of the Qur'an, as opposed to the conventional interpretations of the text or the current practice of Islam.
 Mernissi dedicated an entire book to the topic of women's leadership, which contradicted bin Abi Bakara's portrayal (Mernissi, 1991; Mernissi, 1993).
 Her criticism is focused primarily on the Hadith literature that has been traced back to the Prophet.
 Among the few authors who have quoted her work, Jamal al Banna has clarified the reason why the Prophet always forbade his disciples from recording his actions and statements, which was to not contradict the thoughts of the Prophet in the context of the Qur'an.

-The Qur'an does not chronologically describe the cycle of the formation of man and woman.
+The Qur'an does not chronologically describe the formation cycle of man and woman.
 It does, however, primarily and fundamentally appreciate and view women as an integral part of the world as a human (Muttaqin, 2017).
 The presence of a woman is deemed to be as essential as the presence of a male by the Qur'an.
-God, the Almighty, as the Qur'an teaches us, offers equal benefits to those who do good actions and equal punishments to those who carry out bad deeds.
-There is no single verse that encourages and supports injustice on the grounds of gender.
+As the Qur'an teaches us, God, the Almighty, offers equal benefits to those who do good actions and punishments to those who carry out bad deeds.
+No single verse encourages and supports injustice on the grounds of gender.
 Even though it may seem that some verses offer additional rights to men, such as verses addressing succession, polygyny, testimony, etc., such verses have been interpreted as solutions to specific questions of different narratives (Ghafournia, 2017).
-A large proportion of the ulema and Qur'an commentators hold the opinion that the general meaning should be given priority, i.e., that the legal system must be ascertained based on the textual aspect of the verses (Leemhuis, 2010).
+A large proportion of the ulema and Qur'an commentators believe that the general meaning should be given priority, i.e., that the legal system must be ascertained based on the textual aspect of the verses (Leemhuis, 2010).
 However, certain ulema may consider the unique contextual elements of the verses (MOHAMMADI, MOHAMMADI, and SAEIDI, 2015).

 Polygyny is perhaps the most misguided and widely condemned Islamic tradition by non-Muslims.
 Polygyny is seen as an alternative to the law of monogamous relationships, and its occurrence is heavily affected by the influence of society.
 Polygyny is neither necessary nor promoted; it is only allowed under unusual conditions and is not explicitly prohibited in Surah Al-Nisa (Hinchcliffe, 2017).